hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 Alternatively, you may manually enable IKEv2-only mode.
 </summary>

 Alternatively, you may manually enable IKEv2-only mode.
 First check Libreswan version using `ipsec --version`, and [update Libreswan](../README.md#upgrade-libreswan) if needed.
 Then edit `/etc/ipsec.conf` on the VPN server.
-Append `ikev1-policy=drop` to the end of the `config setup` section, indented by two spaces.
+Replace `ikev1-policy=accept` with `ikev1-policy=drop`.
+If the line does not exist, append `ikev1-policy=drop` to the end of the `config setup` section, indented by two spaces.
 Save the file and run `service ipsec restart`.
 When finished, you can run `ipsec status` to verify that only the `ikev2-cp` connection is enabled.
 </details>

 ## Internal VPN IPs and traffic